wesmith4/mat210-data-viz/README.md

 ## MAT210 Data Visualization Project

-This is a repository to hold any code needed for the data visualization project.
+### Will Smith, Rachel McLean, Spring 2021
+### Prof. Tim Chartier

+This repository holds the data and Python notebooks used in the production of an infographic for [NourishNC](https://www.nourishnc.org).